Synergies between Disentanglement and Sparsity: Generalization and Identifiability in Multi-Task Learning: Experiments

-\textbf{Few-shot learning experiments.} Despite the lack of ground-truth latent factors in standard few-shot learning benchmarks, we also evaluate our meta-learning objective introduced in \Cref{sub:meta-learning}, using the dual formulation of the group Lasso penalized SVM as our base-learner, on the \textit{mini}ImageNet dataset \citep{vinyals2016matchingnet}. {The objective of this experiment is to show that the sparse formulation of the meta-learning objective is capable of reaching similar levels of performance, while using a fraction of the features.} Details about the experimental settings are provided in \Cref{app:meta-learning}.
+Despite the lack of ground-truth latent factors in standard few-shot learning benchmarks, we also evaluate sparse meta-learning objectives on the \textit{mini}ImageNet dataset \citep{vinyals2016matchingnet}.
+The purpose of this experiment is to show that the sparse formulation of standard metric-based meta-learning techniques reaches similar performance while using a fraction of the features (\Cref{fig:meta_learning}, right).

-\emph{Discussion.} In \Cref{fig:meta_learning} (left), we report how frequently the learned features are used by the base-learner on meta-training tasks; the gradual decrease in usage suggests that the features are reused in different contexts, across different tasks.
-We also observe (\Cref{fig:meta_learning}, right) that adding sparsity to the base learner may also improve performance on meta-training tasks, while only using a fraction of all the features available in the learned representation, supporting our observations in \Cref{sec:dis+sparse=gen} on the effect of sparsity on generalization on natural images (see \Cref{app:meta-learning} for further discussion about how this still tests generalization).
-We also observe that some level of sparsity improves the performance on novel meta-test tasks, albeit to a smaller extent.
+Inspired by \citet{Lee_Maji_Ravichandran_Soatto2019meta}, where the task-specific classifiers are multiclass support-vector machines (SVMs, \citealt{Crammer_Singer2001}), we propose to use group Lasso penalized multiclass SVMs, to introduce sparsity in the classifiers.
+Using the notation of \Cref{eq:meta-learning-bi-level}, we choose

+with $\vY \in \mathbb{R}^{n \times k}$ the one-hot encoding of $\vy \in \sR^n$ and $\mathrm{CE}$ the cross-entropy.
+The difference with \citet{Lee_Maji_Ravichandran_Soatto2019meta} is the sparsity-promoting term $\normin{\mW}_{2, 1}$, which makes the bi-level optimization problem harder to solve.
+That is why we propose solving the dual \citep[Chap.
+5]{Boyd_Vandenberghe2004} of this inner optimization problem, which writes